risfat/flutter_media_delete/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 License - see the [LICENSE](LICENSE) file for details.

 ---

-Feel free to copy this updated `README.md` content into your file.
-Let me know if you need further adjustments!